stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 12 (P4L1) - Testing - General Concepts.md

 We previously discussed developer testing but there are also different types of testing by organization:

 - **Alpha**: testing done by users internal to the developing organization
-- **Beta**: testing done by users external to the developing organization
+- **Beta**: testing done by users external to te developing organization

+## Black And White Box Testing Introduction

+There are also testing techniques such as:

+- **Black-box testing**: testing a piece of software based on a description of the software (specification).
+The goal is to cover as much specified behavior as possible.
+However, it cannot reveal errors due to implementation details
+- **White-box testing**: testing that looks at software implementation and is design to covered as much coded behavior as possible.
+However, it cannot reveal errors due to missing specifications